Jasweer09/Text_Summarization_Using_BART/README.md

-# Text Summarization with BART Transformer
+# 📝 Text Summarization with BART Transformer

-## Project Overview

-This project delivers a robust solution for **abstractive text summarization** using the **BART (Bidirectional and Auto-Regressive Transformer)** model from Hugging Face's Transformers library.
-It is tailored for summarizing conversational text, such as dialogues from meetings, chats, or medical records, with a focus on generating concise, human-like summaries.

-The project includes two core components:
-1. **Training Notebook** (`Text_Summarization_using_BERT_Transformer.ipynb`): A Jupyter notebook that fine-tunes the `facebook/bart-large-cnn` model on the SAMSum dataset, optimizing it for dialogue summarization.
-2. **API Deployment** (`app.py`): A FastAPI-based web service that exposes the fine-tuned model for real-time text summarization via a RESTful API.

-### Key Features
-- **Abstractive Summarization**: Generates natural, paraphrased summaries instead of extracting verbatim text.
-- **Dialogue-Specific Fine-Tuning**: Enhances performance on conversational data.
-- **Scalable API**: Easy integration into applications via HTTP endpoints.
-- **GPU Support**: Leverages CUDA for faster training and inference.
-- **Developer-Friendly**: Includes interactive API documentation with Swagger UI.

-This project is ideal for developers, data scientists, or teams building NLP applications requiring efficient summarization.

 ---

+## 🌟 Project Overview

+This project delivers a **robust solution** for *abstractive text summarization* using the **BART (Bidirectional and Auto-Regressive Transformer)** model from Hugging Face's Transformers library.
+It specializes in summarizing *conversational text*—think meeting notes, chat logs, or medical dialogues—producing concise, human-like summaries.

+The project is split into two core components:
+1. **Training Notebook** (`Text_Summarization_using_BERT_Transformer.ipynb`): A Jupyter notebook that fine-tunes the `facebook/bart-large-cnn` model on the SAMSum dataset for dialogue-specific summarization.
+2. **API Deployment** (`app.py`): A *FastAPI-based web service* that serves the fine-tuned model via a RESTful API for real-time summarization.

+### ✨ Key Features
+- **Abstractive Summarization**: Crafts natural, paraphrased summaries instead of extracting raw text. 📜
+- **Dialogue-Optimized**: Fine-tuned for conversational data, capturing context and intent. 💬
+- **Scalable API**: Easily integrates into apps with HTTP endpoints. 🌐
+- **GPU Acceleration**: Supports CUDA for lightning-fast training and inference. ⚡
+- **Developer-Friendly**: Includes interactive Swagger UI for API testing. 🛠️

+Perfect for developers, data scientists, or teams building *NLP-powered applications*!

+---

-## Dataset
+## 📚 Dataset

-The project uses the **SAMSum dataset** from Hugging Face:
+The project leverages the **SAMSum dataset** from Hugging Face:
 - **Size**:
-  - Training: ~12,460 dialogue-summary pairs
+  - *Training*: ~12,460 dialogue-summary pairs
-  - Validation: 500 pairs
+  - *Validation*: 500 pairs
-  - Test: 1,500 pairs
+  - *Test*: 1,500 pairs
-- **Content**: Natural dialogues (e.g., casual chats, doctor-patient interactions) with concise summaries.
+- **Content**: Real-world dialogues (e.g., casual chats, doctor-patient exchanges) with concise summaries.
 - **Example**:
-  - **Dialogue**: A conversation about a child's vaccination.
+  - *Dialogue*: A conversation about a child’s vaccination.
-  - **Summary**: "Mrs. Parker takes Ricky for his vaccines.
+  - *Summary*: "Mrs. Parker takes Ricky for his vaccines.
 Dr. Peters checks the record and administers a vaccine."

-The dataset is loaded using `datasets.load_dataset("samsum")`.
+Load it with: `datasets.load_dataset("samsum")`.

 ---

-## Model Details
+## 🧠 Model Details

 - **Base Model**: `facebook/bart-large-cnn`, pre-trained on CNN/DailyMail for news summarization.
 - **Fine-Tuning**:
-  - **Tokenizer**: Truncates inputs to 1024 tokens (BART's default maximum).
+  - **Tokenizer**: Truncates inputs to 1024 tokens (BART’s max). ✂️
   - **Generation Parameters**:
     - Max summary length: 150 tokens
     - Min summary length: 40 tokens